sofiawallq/vintage-corner/README.md

-There were ? wireframes made in total, which can all be found [here]().
+There were 18 wireframes made in total, which can all be found [here]().

+As some might notice there are no wireframes for the reviews page, since this came about later in the project when I felt the need for more custom models and more interactive features on the site.

 ### Colour scheme